North Dakota Counseling License Requirements

 - North Dakota Counseling Career and Salary Information

 How to Become a Counselor in North Dakota

-To become a professional counselor in North Dakota, you must have a related degree or training and be licensed by the right licensing body.
+To become a professional counselor in North Dakota, you must have a related degree or training and be licensed by the appropriate state licensing body.
+Several North Dakota schools offer programs to help you meet requirements, though programs located out of state may also qualify.
 You may also need to meet experience and exam requirements.